Large Overlaid Cognitive Radio Networks: From Throughput Scaling to Asymptotic Multiplexing Gain: Abstract

 \section{Abstract}

 We study the asymptotic performance of two multi-hop overlaid ad-hoc networks that utilize the same temporal, spectral, and spatial resources based on random access schemes.
 The primary network consists of Poisson distributed legacy users with density $\lambda^{(p)}$ and the secondary network consists of Poisson distributed cognitive radio users with density $\lambda^{(s)} = (\lambda^{(p)})^{\beta}$ ($\beta > 0$, $ \beta \neq 1$) that utilize the spectrum opportunistically.
-Both networks are decentralized and deploy ALOHA protocols where the secondary nodes are equipped with range-limited \emph{perfect} spectrum sensors to monitor and protect primary transmissions.
+Both networks are decentralized and employ ALOHA medium access protocols where the secondary nodes are additionally equipped with range-limited \emph{perfect} spectrum sensors to monitor and protect primary transmissions.
 We study the problem in two distinct regimes, namely $\beta > 1$ and $0 < \beta < 1$.
-We show that in both cases, the two networks can achieve their corresponding stand-alone throughput scaling even without secondary spectrum sensing (i.e., sensing range set to zero), which implies the need for a more comprehensive performance metric than just throughput scaling to evaluate the influence of the overlaid interactions.
-We thus introduce a new criterion, termed the \emph{asymptotic multiplexing gain}, which captures the effect of spectrum sensing and inter-network interferences.
-Furthermore, based on this metric we demonstrate that spectrum sensing can substantially improve the network performance when $\beta > 1$.
-On the contrary, spectrum sensing turns out to be unnecessary when $\beta < 1$.
+We show that in both cases, the two networks can achieve their corresponding stand-alone throughput scaling even without secondary spectrum sensing (i.e., the sensing range set to zero); this implies the need for a more comprehensive performance metric than just throughput scaling to evaluate the influence of the overlaid interactions.
+We thus introduce a new criterion, termed the \emph{asymptotic multiplexing gain}, which captures the effect of inter-network interferences with different spectrum sensing setups.
+With this metric, we clearly demonstrate that spectrum sensing can substantially improve primary network performance when $\beta > 1$.
+On the contrary, spectrum sensing turns out to be unnecessary when $\beta < 1$ and setting the secondary network's ALOHA parameter appropriately can substantially improve primary network performance.